shearer12345/musicRadar/README.md

 Launch musicRadar:
 	python musicRadar.py

-1. add colours object to the camera's field of view to trigger samples
+1. add coloured object to the camera's field of view to trigger samples
 2. ...